-The school's SEND governor (Mrs Baxendale) may be contacted through school in relation to SEN matters.
+The school's SEN governor (Mrs Baxendale) may be contacted at any time in relation to SEN matters.

-Links with other Schools
+Links with other schools

-The school works in partnership with the other schools in the local area.
-This enables practitioners to build a bank of shared resources and to share advice, training and development activities and expertise.
+The school works in partnership with the other schools in the local area and within the St Teresa of Calcutta Catholic Academy Trust.
+This enables the schools to build a bank of joint resources and to share advice, training and development activities and expertise.
 SENCo cluster meetings are held once a month to meet this need.

-Links with other Agencies and Voluntary Organisations
+Links with other agencies and voluntary organisations

-St. Ethelbert's R.C Primary School invites and seeks advice and support from external agencies in the identification and assessment of, and provision for SEND.
-The SENCo is the designated person responsible for liaising with the following:
+St. Ethelbert's R.C Primary School invites and seeks advice and support from external agencies in the identification and assessment of, and provision for, SEN. The SENCo is the designated person responsible for liaising with the following:

 - Bolton Education Psychology Service

 - Behaviour Support Service

 - Social Services

 - Speech and Language Service

 - Specialist Outreach Services

-- Health including school nurse, occupational therapists
+- · Health including school nurse, occupational therapists

 - Early Help Assessment team.

 - Sensory Support

 - Statutory Assessment Team

-Parents will be invited to and informed about any meetings held concerning their child unless there are over-riding safeguarding issues.
+Parents will be invited to and informed about any meetings held concerning their child, unless there are over-riding safeguarding issues.